The ASTA team

 We often supplement the point estimate with an interval estimate (also called a confidence interval).
 This is an interval around the point estimate, in which we are confident (to a certain degree) that the population parameter is located.

-Advantage of \(X_T\): Very large/small observations have little effect, i.e. it has practically no effect if there are a few errors in the data set.
+Advantage of XT: Very large/small observations have little effect, i.e. it has practically no effect if there are a few errors in the data set.

-Disadvantage of \(X_T\): If the distribution of the population is skewed, i.e. asymmetrical, then \(X_T\) is biased, i.e. \(E(X_T)\neq \mu\).
-This means that in the long run this estimator systematically over or under estimates the value of \(\mu\).
+Disadvantage of XT: If the distribution of the population is skewed, i.e. asymmetrical, then XT is biased, i.e. E(XT)≠μ.
+This means that in the long run this estimator systematically over or under estimates the value of μ.

 Generally we prefer that an estimator is unbiased, i.e. its expected value equals the true parameter value.

-Recall that for a sample from a population with mean \(\mu\), the sample mean \(\bar{X}\) also has mean \(\mu\).
-That is, \(\bar{X}\) is an unbiased estimate of the population mean \(\mu\).
+Recall that for a sample from a population with mean μ, the sample mean ˉX also has mean μ.
+That is, ˉX is an unbiased estimate of the population mean μ.

-Consider a population with population mean \(\mu\) and standard deviation \(\sigma\).
-We would like to make a \(100(1-\alpha)\%\) confidence interval for \(\mu\).
+Consider a population with population mean μ and standard deviation σ.
+We would like to make a 100(1−α)% confidence interval for μ.

-Suppose we draw a random sample \(X_1,\ldots,X_n\).
-As a point estimate for \(\mu\) we use \(\bar{X}\).
+Suppose we draw a random sample X1,…,Xn.
+As a point estimate for μ we use ˉX.

-If the population follows a normal distribution or if \(n\geq 30\), we may assume \(\bar{X}\sim \texttt{norm}(\mu,\tfrac{\sigma}{\sqrt{n}})\).
+If the population follows a normal distribution or if n≥30, we may assume ˉX∼norm(μ,σ√n).

-The \(z\)-score of \(\bar{X}\) follows a standard normal distribution:
+The z-score of ˉX follows a standard normal distribution:

-The confidence interval was derived using the \(z\)-score \(Z= \tfrac{\bar{X}-\mu}{\sigma/\sqrt{n}}\).
+The confidence interval was derived using the z-score Z=ˉX−μσ/√n.

-Problem: In practice \(\sigma\) is typically unknown.
+Problem: In practice σ is typically unknown.

-If we replace \(\sigma\) by the sample standard deviation \(S\), we get the \(t\)-score \[T= \tfrac{\bar{X}-\mu}{S/\sqrt{n}}.\]
+If we replace σ by the sample standard deviation S, we get the t-score T=ˉX−μS/√n.

-Since \(S\) is random with a certain variance, this causes \(T\) to vary more than \(Z\).
+Since S is random with a certain variance, this causes T to vary more than Z.

-As a consequence, \(T\) no longer follows a normal distribution, but a \(t\)-distribution with \(n-1\) degrees of freedom.
+As a consequence, T no longer follows a normal distribution, but a t-distribution with n−1 degrees of freedom.

-In the situation where \(\sigma\) is unknown, we use that \[ T=\frac{\bar{X}-\mu}{S/\sqrt{n}} \sim \texttt{t}(n-1).\]
+In the situation where σ is unknown, we use that T=ˉX−μS/√n∼t(n−1).

-We determine the critical \(t\)-value \(t_{\alpha/2}\) such that \(P(T>t_{\alpha/2}) = \alpha/2\).
-This implies by symmetry that \[ P(-t_{\alpha/2}\leq T \leq t_{\alpha/2})=1-\alpha.\]
+We determine the critical t-value tα/2 such that P(T>tα/2)=α/2.
+This implies by symmetry that P(−tα/2≤T≤tα/2)=1−α.

-By exactly the same computations as before, we find that for \(100(1-\alpha)\%\) of all samples, \(\mu\) lies in \[\left[\bar{X}-t_{\alpha/2}\tfrac{S}{\sqrt{n}}; \bar{X} + t_{\alpha/2} \tfrac{S}{\sqrt{n}}\right].\]
+By exactly the same computations as before, we find that for 100(1−α)% of all samples, μ lies in [ˉX−tα/2S√n;ˉX+tα/2S√n].

-This interval is what we call the \(100(1-\alpha)\%\) confidence interval for \(\mu\).
+This interval is what we call the 100(1−α)% confidence interval for μ.

-To apply the formula, we need to be able to compute the critical \(t\)-value \(t_{\alpha/2}=P(T>\alpha/2)\).
+To apply the formula, we need to be able to compute the critical t-value tα/2=P(T>α/2).

 This can be done in R via the function qdist